Berenddeperend/blog/src/index.md

 # Hello.

 This is the website of Berend Swennenhuis.
 Frontend developer by day, frontend developer by night as well but asleep.
+My preferred technologies are Vuejs, TypeScript and SCSS.
 I live in Enschede, the Netherlands.

 I like to dabble in woodworking, 3D-printing, guitar playing, IoT and fitness.